 Cyclothymic disorder is a mood disorder that is described as a mild form of bipolar disorder.
 A person with cyclothymic disorder experiences more mild mood swings.

 Both of these disorders can quite debilitating and cause issues in people’s personal and social lives, as well as their own well-being.
-Getting treatment can help improve one’s life.
+Getting bipolar support counseling and treatment can help improve one’s life.

 Interpersonal and Social Rhythm Therapy

 There are a variety of treatment options for those living with bipolar and cyclothymic disorder.
 Ranging from therapy to medication.
 Because there are so many options in treatment it can be difficult to decide what would be best for your case.

 Interpersonal and Social Rhythm Therapy (IPRST) is a form of therapy that is used to treat and help improve the overall wellbeing of those living with these disorders.
 This form of therapy was created specifically for those living with bipolar disorder.

 The techniques used in this form of therapy help improve the ability to cope with stressful events and mood swings.
 IPRST provides patients with skills that will help them cope and prevent possible future episodes.

 IPRST accomplishes improving these qualities of life by focusing on the patient’s social and biological rhythms.
 An abnormal rhythm in either of these areas can have an effect on mood swings, so fixing these rhythms can help individuals with regulating their moods.

 This therapeutic technique is an evidence-based treatment because it has been proven to help patients with mood disorders to cope.
 While patients underwent IPRST, the period of time before a new episode of mood disruption occurred was longer than before receiving treatment.

 Take Back Your Life Today – Get Bipolar Support Counseling